 - Acid Violet 43 was determined to be safe for use in hair dye formulations, when impurities are limited.
 The Scientific Committee on Consumer Safety is of the opinion that the use of Acid Violet 43 as a non-oxidative hair dye with a maximum on head concentration of 0.5% active dye does not pose a risk to the health of the consumer.

 - The CIR (the US Cosmetic Ingredient Review panel) found that no dermatitis was seen when many human volunteers at different Derm centers had 1% Acid Violet 43 in petrolatum applied to their skin over a 6-month period.

-Kate continues, “The best purple shampoos have the correct pH for the Acid Violet/Violet 2 to remove that brassiness look and plant antioxidants to stop yellowing from UV.
-Treating hair with a 0.3% violet shampoo is a better option compared to the harmful chemicals in toners and permanent dyes ie. resorcinol, Direct Black 38, pyrogallol, and PPD, which is in salon, box, and henna dyes unless they are “PPD-free.”
+Kate continues: “The best purple shampoos have the correct pH for the Acid Violet/Violet 2 to remove that brassiness look and [the right] plant antioxidants to stop yellowing from UV.
+Treating hair with a 0.3% violet shampoo is a better option compared to the harmful chemicals in toners and permanent dyes, i.e. resorcinol, Direct Black 38, pyrogallol, and PPD, which is in salon, box and henna dyes, unless they are ‘PPD-free.'”

-Purple shampoo however is not to be confused with blue shampoos which are used for darker hair to cancel out orange tones.
-Jones warns, “Never put blue, even pale blue on blonde hair when trying to cancel out yellow tones.
-Blue + Yellow = GREEN.”
+Purple shampoo however is not to be confused with blue shampoo, which is used for darker hair to cancel out orange tones.
+Jenn warns, “Never put blue, even pale blue, on blonde hair when trying to cancel out yellow tones.
+Blue + yellow = GREEN.”